UmmItC/Blog/content/en/blog/windows/microsoft-activation-scripts.md

 irm https://massgrave.dev/get | iex
 ```

-4. You will see the option menu on your terminal screen, type `3` for Office / Windows, that will active your Office 180 Days.
+4. You will see the options menu on the terminal screen, enter "3" for Office/Windows and select Office.
+Then, wait a moment and your Office 180 days will be activated.

+>Notes: After 180 days you will need to do active again.

 ![](https://massgrave.dev/MAS_AIO.png)